-We now turn to the covering properties of $\Eb_{\n}$.
+We now turn to distributional properties of $\Eb_{\n}$.
 In what follows, $\n$ will always take the form $\n=2^m$ for some integer $m\ge 1$.
-We shall be concerned with \textit{dyadic covers} of $\Eb_{\n}$, i.e. covers of the form $\{Q_i\}$ where $Q_i$ are mutually disjoint (up to boundary) dyadic squares, each satisfying $Q_i\cap \Eb_{\n}\neq\varnothing$.
+As in Section \ref{sec:prelim}, we shall be concerned with \textit{dyadic covers} of $\Eb_{\n}$, i.e. covers of the form $\{Q_i\}$, where the dyadic squares $Q_i$ are mutually disjoint and satisfy $Q_i\cap \Eb_{\n}\neq\varnothing$.